It wasn't supposed to be like this.

 Queer Liberation: We're building spaces where queer folks are safe, supported, and amplified.

 Accessible: If you can't understand our explanations, that's on us, not you.
 No gatekeeping.
-No RTFM bullshit.

 Sustainable: Permacomputing isn't just an aesthetic.
 It's about using less energy, keeping devices alive longer, and questioning whether we need the newest thing.